West African Examinations Council: Vision of the Council

 To be a world-class examining body, adding value to the educational goals of its stakeholders.

 The council current chairman is Professor, Ato Essuman who was elected during the 69th meeting of the council which held virtually from March 22–26, 2021.
 Professor Ato Essuman is Ghanaian.

 Mission of the Council

-Generally, the Council have several missions, most of which is to maintain the standard they have achieved.
+The Council has several missions, most of which is to maintain the standard they have achieved.
 The Missions of the West African Examination Council are: